jburrows82/llmcord/README.md

 - Handles multiple URLs within the same message concurrently.
 - Basic error handling included (timeouts, non-HTML content, fetch errors).

-### Google Lens Integration (SerpAPI Primary, Custom Fallback)
+### Google Lens Integration (via SerpAPI)
-- **Primary Implementation (SerpAPI):**
 - Trigger image analysis by starting your query with `googlelens` (case-insensitive) after mentioning the bot or using `at ai` (e.g., `@BotName googlelens what is this?` or `at ai googlelens identify this object`).
 - Requires image(s) to be attached to the message.
 - The bot uses **SerpAPI's Google Lens API** to fetch visual matches and related content for each image concurrently.
 - **Requires SerpAPI API keys** configured in `config.yaml`.
 - **Multiple API Key Support:** Configure multiple SerpAPI keys in `config.yaml`.
 - **Automatic Key Rotation & Retry:** The bot randomly rotates between available keys.
 If a request fails (e.g., rate limit), it automatically retries with another key.
-- **Fallback Implementation (Custom/Playwright):**
-  - If the primary SerpAPI implementation fails (e.g., all keys are rate-limited, API errors), the bot automatically falls back to using a **custom Playwright implementation**.
-  - This fallback uses Playwright (integrated within the `llmcord_app` package) to automate a real Chrome browser instance with a specific user profile to perform the Google Lens search.
-This mimics human interaction.
-  - **Requires configuration** of your Chrome user data directory and profile name in `config.yaml` for the fallback functionality.
-  - **Requires Playwright and its browser drivers to be installed** (`pip install playwright` and `python -m playwright install chrome`) for the fallback functionality.
-- Fetches visual matches and related content for each image concurrently.
-- Appends the formatted results (indicating source: SerpAPI or Custom) to your original query before sending it to the LLM, providing visual context for analysis or identification.
+- Appends the formatted results to your original query before sending it to the LLM, providing visual context for analysis or identification.
 - Handles multiple image attachments in a single query.

 ### Robust Rate Limit Handling